SussexPAL/PythonCrashCourse/Scripts/data_types.md

 * "lower case"
 * "123 numbers"
 * "Punctuation?! (and spaces)" and literally thousands of other including alphabets from several languages and many mathematical, scientific, even musical symbols.
-They even encode special characters such as linebreaks (that is, the new line when you press enter) and tab indents with their own special characters.
+They can even encode special characters such as linebreaks (that is, the new line when you press enter) and tab indents with their own special characters.
 * "that is \n and \t respectively"

 An important trick with strings is concatenation, which means to attach two strings together.
-In Python we can still use addition to 'add' two strings:
+In Python we can use addition to 'add' two strings:
 `message = "Hello, " + "World!"`
 Only we're not really adding them at all.
 A plus sign between two strings (and they do BOTH need to be strings) denotes concatenation - the two strings will be joined together:
 `print(message)`